TheSiebi/F1xVR/movement/README.md

 The Monza_traj.py will generate data and plot for this race in Monza.
 Might be helpful for coordinate transformation and speed inspection.

+### Instantiation.cs
+Instantiation.cs is the script that runs instantiates all the cars.
+In your scene, create an empty object and attach this script to it as a component.
+You can then simply click play and it will take care of rendering the cars (currenly spheres) and fetching the data for each driver.

 ### SmoothTracking.cs

 - Only transformations are setting the scale to 0.1 and flipping x inputs which seem to be mirrored against the orientation of the map.